aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 * `npx cdk synth`   emits the synthesized CloudFormation template

-## Environment Setup
+## Deploying the Solution
-1. Create a new environment in Cloud9 with an m5.large instance
+1. Create a new environment in Cloud9 with an m5.large instance.
-2.
+2. Clone the repo
+3. Go to the project's root folder and run ```cdk synth``` followed by ```cdk deploy```

+## Subscribing to the SNS Topic
+After the solution is deployed, an SNS topic will be created.
+Create a subscription to this topic using a protocol and endpoint of your choice (this can be done via the AWS Management console)
+* When using an email endpoint, you will receive an email asking to confirm the subscription